unibo-oop-projects/OOP23-Carletti-Catena-DallAra-DallaTheMage-MatteoGodzilla-MattiaRocchi-Labyrinth/README.md

 + Easily modularized and decomposable problem.
 + A good balance between originality and complexity of creation.
 + Good chance of meeting deadlines and guaranteeing a good final product.

-## The cons of choosing this project
-+ Multiplayer management.
-+ Creating patterns for map tiles and tokens.
-+ Create a good GUI